 Unless it includes a 401(k) cash or deferred feature, a profit sharing plan does not usually allow employees to contribute.
 If you want to include employee contributions, see 401(k) Plans for Small Businesses (Publication 4222).

 A profit sharing plan is for employers of any size.

-Arrange a trust fund for the plan's assets - A plan's assets must be held in trust to assure that assets are used solely to benefit the participants and their beneficiaries.
+Arrange a trust for the plan's assets - A plan's assets must be held in a trust to assure that assets are used solely to benefit the participants and their beneficiaries.
 The trust must have at least one trustee to handle contributions, plan investments, and distributions.
 Since the financial integrity of the plan depends on the trustee, selecting a trustee is one of the most important decisions you will make in establishing a profit sharing plan.
 If you set up your plan through insurance contracts, the contracts do not need to be held in trust.

 Develop a recordkeeping system - An accurate recordkeeping system will track and properly attribute contributions, earnings and losses, plan investments, expenses, and benefit distributions.
 If a contract administrator or financial institution assists in managing the plan, that entity typically will help keep the required records.
 In addition, a recordkeeping system will help you, your plan administrator, or financial provider prepare the plan's annual return/report that must be filed with the Federal Government.